arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ## Creating a Repository

 Usually you will use Git to track the progress of a project.
-Each project is made up of a [**repository**](https://swcarpentry.github.io/git-novice/reference.html#repository) (sometimes also referred to as a "repo"), which is a location that stores all of the files for the project, as well as all of the records of their changes (otherwise known as [**commits**](https://swcarpentry.github.io/git-novice/reference.html#commit)).
+Each project is made up of a [**repository**](https://swcarpentry.github.io/git-novice/reference.html#repository) (sometimes also referred to as a "repo"), which is a directory that stores all of the files for the project, as well as all of the records of their changes (otherwise known as [**commits**](https://swcarpentry.github.io/git-novice/reference.html#commit)).

 As we learn about Git, we will use the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.